SamLizard/ImageRatioUpdater/README.md

 The output images will be saved by default in a folder named "Standard ratio images" inside the folder that stocked the initial images.

 ### Use case
-To share images, sometimes it is required to give a standard rotio image.
+To share images, sometimes it is required to give a standard ratio image.
 For example, in instagram, when publishing a post, the image has to be in a ratio : 4:5 ; 1:1 or 16:9 (up to 1.91:1).
-If the image is not in the compatible ratio, it will be croped (instead of having transparent pixels at the borders).
+If the image is not in the compatible ratio, it will be cropped (instead of having transparent pixels at the borders).

 ## Examples